productpeel/PEEL-SDK/README.md

 ### Actions - likes, comments, shares and Notifications

 Each user generated content can generate engagement and interaction among users.
 Actions allow users to like, comment, or share any piece of content.
-And, you will have the option to enable or disable commenting at a product level.

 Image and video-based comments are supported.
+But, you will have the option to enable or disable commenting at a product level.
 In addition, our back-end admin panel allows you to moderate comments to keep your community safe.

-Lastly, you can also choose to add user-based flagging for innapproprite content, if needed.
+You can also choose to add user-based flagging for innapproprite content, if needed.

 See below for an example comment form on Android.